List of Hollyoaks characters introduced in 2010: Kathleen-Angel McQueen

 Theresa began an affair with Calvin in late 2009, at the same time Calvin was having an affair with Theresa's half-sister Mercedes Fisher (Jennifer Metcalfe).
 In May 2010, Theresa discovered that she was pregnant.
 She shot Calvin on his wedding day to her cousin Carmel McQueen (Gemma Merna), and he died of his injuries.
 Carmel was prepared to turn Theresa into the police, until Carmel learned that Theresa was pregnant.
 Carmel then agreed to keep quiet, instead deciding to turn Theresa into the police after she had given birth.

 Theresa went into labour in October 2010 whilst attending a party at the mansion of Liam (Chris Overton) and Nathan McAllister (Michael Misping).
 Theresa gave birth to a daughter, and Nancy Hayton (Jessica Fox) informed Carmel of the news.
 Carmel was prepared to turn Theresa into the police, but was again convinced to change her mind, telling Theresa that she wouldn't go to the police as long as Theresa lets her raise the baby as her own.

 Carmel ended up losing the baby after Mercedes blackmailed her, threatening to have Carmel arrested for being an accessory to Calvin’s murder if she does not change her mind and let Theresa keep her daughter.

 Carmel wanted the baby to be named Angel against Theresa's wishes.
-Theresa's mother, Kathleen McQueen (Alison Burrows), locked her sister Myra McQueen (Nicole Barber-Lane) in a room to prevent her from stopping her from having the baby christened as "Kathleen Khloe McQueen" to spite Carmel.
+Theresa's mother, Kathleen McQueen (Alison Burrows), has Myra and Mercedes locked up upstairs to prevent them from interfering as she has her granddaughter christened as "Kathleen Khloe McQueen" to spite Carmel.
 Not long after, baby "Kathleen" is officially named Kathleen-Angel Khloe McQueen.

 In February 2011, Theresa and Kathleen-Angel were kidnapped by Kyle Ryder (Neil Toon), seeking revenge for being imprisoned for Calvin's murder.
 Theresa managed to call Carmel and Ethan Scott (Craig Vye), and Warren Fox (Jamie Lomas) was also alerted.
 After Ethan failed to stop Kyle, Warren fatally shot Kyle, who fell down into in a lift shaft whilst holding Kathleen-Angel.
 Kathleen-Angel was rescued before the shaft fell.